Countries scramble to track passengers of hantavirus-hit cruise ship

 Google Preferred Source badge

-Three people – a Dutch couple and a German national – died in the outbreak on the MV Hondius.
-Eight people, including a Swiss citizen, are suspected to have contracted the virus, according to the World Health Organization.
+Three people – a Dutch couple and a German national – died due to the outbreak on the MV Hondius.
+Five of eight suspected cases of hantavirus linked to the vessel have now been confirmed, the World Health Organization (WHO) said at a press briefing on May 7.

-The virus found in the victims has been confirmed as the Andean strain, which can spread among humans through very close contact.
+The virus found in the victims has been confirmed as the Andean strain, which can, in rare cases, spread among humans through very close contact.

 Argentina’s Health Ministry has said it will carry out rodent trapping and analysis in the southern city of Ushuaia, the origin point of the cruise ship.

-The MV Hondius, with nearly 150 people on board, headed for Spain late on May 6 and is expected to dock in Spain’s Tenerife, in the Canary Islands, on May 10, the EU’s Centre for Disease Prevention and Control (ECDC) said.
+The MV Hondius, with dozens still on board, left its position off Cape Verde on May 6, where it had been marooned for days, and is expected to dock in Tenerife, in Spain’s Canary Islands, on May 10, the EU’s Centre for Disease Prevention and Control (ECDC) said.

 See more on